KristianVaporwave/100days/README.md

 # Day 7
 Used more functions and learned how to shift positions in lists.
 My decipher can still be improved, I'll tackle it tomorrow!

+# Day 8
+Used dictionaries, used replit module, nesting, and created an action house project.